 Often I’ve thought about how things struggle to grow from the dark earth.
 I’ve thought about how new growth pushes its way to the light.
 Life’s a lot like that.
 There’s the big push, the struggle and eventually we find the light.
 That’s worth writing about!

 What memories rise to greet you when you garden?
 Does gardening remind you of someone, or of someplace?
 Here’s an example of a memory for me.
-You can read other reflections on my blog.

 “I often think about my grandmother Julia when I am in the garden.
 She braided her long white hair and twisted it into a bun at the nape of her neck.
 Wisps and strands would dance around her face in the afternoon sun.
 Around her fenced plot of land that grew berries, herbs and vegetables.
 She placed little plastic and porcelain statues of Mary, Jesus and St. Francis.
 Gardening was for her, synonymous with prayer and her garden was filled with altars tucked between rows tomatoes.”